sh0416/llama-classification/README.md

 * Device Memory: 34G
 * Host Memory: 252G

+If you need other information about hardware, please open an issue.

 ## How to use

 1. Get the checkpoint from official LLaMA repository from [here](https://github.com/facebookresearch/llama).